 Shatter?
 Wax?
 Butter/Crumble?
 “Terp Sauce”?
 Distillate?

-Wax, butter, and terp sauce are post-processing products that can be made with CO2 or Butane as well.
+Wax, butter, and terp sauce are made through post-processing methods and can be made with CO2 or hydrocarbon extractions.
 They get these names because of the consistency of the extract which happens for a variety of reasons, but will not be covered in this article.

-Whatever your desired end product, High Purity Extractions can help you select the right equipment for your laboratory.
+Whatever your desired end product, contact us at High Purity Extractions and we’ll help you select the right equipment for your laboratory.